-To simplify this process Profiles4Care offers an online questionnaire which a candidate can complete in less than eight minutes and which provides a range of reports on the values they would display in a range of different roles, from frontline care worker to operational leadership.
+To simplify this process, Profiles4Care offers an online questionnaire that a candidate can complete in less than eight minutes and it provides a range of reports on the values they would display in a range of different roles, from frontline care worker to operational leadership.

-Each report also includes advice on values-specific development areas that the candidate/employee should focus on to help them improve their soft skills and abilities in the role.
+Each report also includes advice on values-specific development areas that the candidate or employee should focus on to help them improve their soft skills and abilities in the role.

 The values of a successful care worker